Calvert Cliffs Fossils: Shark Teeth and Miocene Fossils of Maryland

 This is another of one of my fossil Shark tooth hunts along the Miocene Calvert formation

-Another View of the calvert cliff exposures along the Chesapeake Bay
+Another View of the Calvert Cliffs exposures along the Chesapeake Bay

-Fossil Hunting at the Calvert Cliffs in Winter
+Fossil hunting at Calvert Cliffs in winter along the Chesapeake Bay, Maryland

 About the Calvert Cliffs of Maryland

-Diagram of the Salisbury Embayment during the middle Miocene - from Pazzaglia, 1993.
-The Red Dot is where the Calvert Cliffs are.
+Diagram of the Salisbury Embayment during the Middle Miocene (after Pazzaglia, 1993).
+The red dot marks the location of Calvert Cliffs.

-The fossil bearing Calvert Cliffs of Maryland is part of a large collection of fossiliferous exposures, called the Chesapeake Group.
-The Chesapeake Group encompasses exposures around the Chesapeake bay, D.C., Maryland, and Virginia.
-These exposures were created by sediment accumulation in the Salisbury Embayment, an area encompassing the Delaware, Maryland, and Virginia coastal plains which is often covered by the ocean (Kent, 1994, p.111).
+The fossil-rich Calvert Cliffs of Maryland are part of the Chesapeake Group, which spans exposures around the Chesapeake Bay, D.C., Maryland, and Virginia.
+These deposits formed in the Salisbury Embayment, a shallow marine area covering parts of the Delaware, Maryland, and Virginia coastal plains (Kent, 1994, p.111).

-Rough map of Cavlert County showing the various miocene formations along the Calvert Cliffs.
+Rough map of Calvert County showing the various Miocene formations along the Calvert Cliffs.

-The rough map above shows the Miocene Geologic Formaitons that run along the Calvert Cliffs.
+The map above shows the Miocene geologic formations along Calvert Cliffs.

-This results in the Calvert Formation going completely underground around Scientists Cliffs, and the Choptank Formation going underground near Cove Point.
-Basically, what this means is the further south one goes, the younger the deposits get (almost like a time machine), as shown on the map.
+As a result, the Calvert Formation disappears underground near Scientists Cliffs, and the Choptank Formation goes underground near Cove Point.
+Essentially, the further south you go, the younger the deposits become; almost like traveling forward in time, as illustrated on the map.

 St. Mary's Formation is roughly 8 - 12 million years old.